bigdata-i523/hid327/notebook.md

 * 11/03/17 Completed writing for Paper 2, but still need to fine tune a couple of areas and check citations.
 * 11/05/17 Paper 2 is ready for review.
 It compiles in ShareLaTeX.
 All files copied over to GitHub.
 * 11/12/17 Conducted research for my Project, took notes on resources, and outlined my paper.
+* 11/14/17 Began writing Project.
+My project is a paper only, no programming.
+* 11/16/17 Continued to write on project.
+About 33% complete at this time.